 - 3. Your application may be "long-listed", subject to the volume of applications received, before it is passed to the shortlisting panel for consideration.
 You should be aware that in this situation, your application might not be considered in full by the entire panel. - 4.
-We anticipate that during early Aprilthe panel will have decided who will be invited for interview between 1 3 May 2019. - 5.
+We anticipate that the panel will have decided during December who will be invited for interview in January. - 5.
 The panel will select for interview only the strongest applicants who it feels have demonstrated that they best meet the criteria set out in the person specification.
 However, if you have applied under the guaranteed interview scheme and you meet the minimum essential criteria for the post, then you will also be invited for interview. - 6.
 If you are invited to interview and if the interview date is not already provided in this information pack, we will aim to provide you with as much notice as we can of the interview date.
 If you are unable to make the arranged interview date, we will endeavour to re-arrange it but it might not be possible due to time constraints within the appointment timetable or selection panel availability. - 7.
 You will receive email communication from the Appoint system to let you know whether or not you have been invited to be interviewed.
-It is our intention that interviews will take place at the National Library of Wales in Aberystwyth. - 8.
+Interviews will take place virtually or at the National Library of Wales in Aberystwyth, subject to Covid-19 guidelines and possible restrictions. - 8.
 If invited to interview, the panel will question you about your skills and experience, asking specific questions to assess whether you meet the criteria set out for the post. - 9.
-Candidates who the panel believe are 'appointable' will be recommended to Ministers who will make the final decision.
+Candidates who the panel believe are 'appointable' following interview will be recommended to Ministers who will make the final decision.
 The Minister may choose to meet with appointable candidates before making a decision.
 Any meetings will be in the presence of the panel chair or their nominated representative.
 There will be a time gap between interview and a final appointment decision being made.
 Candidates who have been interviewed will be kept informed of progress.